0 Part Course |

 • Internal audit

-A risk-based approach to compliance involves identifying high-risk areas within your organisation's compliance universe and building and prioritising your investment compliance monitoring program around these risks.
-Compliance risk training focuses your organisation and compliance resources on the areas most likely to cause concern.
-This risk-based approach also re-positions compliance from a function executed in a vacuum to one that provides real value and reaches into each part of the business supported by relevant analysis, understanding and documentation.
+A risk-based approach involves identifying high-risk areas within your organisation's compliance universe and then building and prioritising investment around these.
+Our sessions focus your organisation and resources on the areas most likely to cause concern.
+Training covers a risk-based approach and re-positions compliance from a function executed in a vacuum to one that provides real value and reaches into each part of the business supported by relevant analysis, understanding and documentation.

 REQUEST CALL BACK